scoremedia-archived/dcdc/README.md

 172.25.0.3    db.proj2.test
 ```

-In the above example, we list out the unique entries for the the databases of our projects that point to the IP of their container.
+In the above example, we list out the unique entries for the databases of our projects that point to the IP of their container.
 By using `docker-gen` we ensure that this hostfile is valid based on the containers that are running on the network.
 We also send a `HUP` signal to `dnsmasq` after each change to the hostfile so that the DNS changes are reflected correctly.

 ##### External Changes